thejhh/node-ccd-client/docs/protocol.md

 	[{"command":"dummy","options":{"foo":"bar"}}]

 After a successful `login` command, each command is required to have a `session_id` property.
-The value is returned from the `login` command.
+The value is retrieved from the `login` command.

 	[{"session_id":"","command":"dummy","options":{"foo":"bar"}}]